lifebottle/lifebottle.github.io/projects/ndx/ndx-guide.md

 ## 📍 [AC.4203] Dungeon: Limestone Cave P.130
 > **💬 [Skit]**: [ct_001_031] The Two of Us Fighting (ケンカするふたり)
  ### ⬇️ 31.
-Shoot lever A on basement floor B2 with the Sorcerer's Ring.
+Shoot lever A on B2F with the Sorcerer's Ring.
  ### ⬇️ 32.
-Shoot switch B on basement floor B1 with the Sorcerer's Ring.
+Shoot switch B on B1F with the Sorcerer's Ring.
  ### ⬇️ 33.
-Proceed deeper into basement floor B2.
+Proceed deeper into B2F.
 > **💬 [Skit]**: [ct_001_034] Treat them with care (丁寧に扱え)
  ### ⬇️ 34.
-Take the Jump Skill Book from the treasure chest on basement floor B4.
+Take the Jump Skill Book from the treasure chest on B4F.
 > **📜 [Info]**: Using skill books allows you to learn new skills.
 Most of them will give you an advantage in battles, so use them as soon as you obtain them.
  ### ⬇️ 35.
-Shoot switch C with the Sorcerer's Ring on basement floor B4 .
+Shoot switch C with the Sorcerer's Ring on B4F.
  ### ⬇️ 36.
 Shoot lever D with the Sorcerer's Ring at the end of the dungeon.
  ### ⬇️ 37.
-Shoot switch E with the Sorcerer's Ring on basement floor B4 .
+Shoot switch E with the Sorcerer's Ring on B4F.
  ### ⬇️ 38.
 Shoot lever F with the Sorcerer's Ring and battle Undine at the end of the dungeon.
  ### ⬇️ 39.
 Go to the World Map